dotnet/AspNetCore.Docs/docs/yourfirst/fundamentalconcepts/fundamentalconcepts.rst

 			.AddEnvironmentVariables();
 	}

-The ConfigureServices() method is used to specify which services are available to the application.
-The default template uses a set of helper methods to quickly add a variety of services used for Entity Framework, Identity, and MVC itself.
-This is also where you can add your own services, as we did above to expose the Configuration as a service.
-The complete ConfigureServices() method, including the call to add Configuration as a Singleton, is shown here:
+The ``ConfigureServices`` method is used to specify which services are available to the app.
+The default template uses helper methods to add a variety of services used for EF, Identity, and MVC.
+This is also where you can add your own services, as we did above to expose the configuration as a service.
+The complete ``ConfigureServices`` method, including the call to add ``Configuration`` as a singleton, is shown here:

 .. code-block:: c#